its-rajesh/IRMR/README.md

 ## Training

 ### CAEs
-For training the CAE, you need to process the data using:
+For training the CAE, Navigate to the CAE folder.
+To train the model, you need to process the saved numpy files using:
 ```
 python DataGen.py --dataset /path/to/numy_files/ --fs 22050 --hoplength 2048 --stem vocal
 ```